Bryan Zaragoza

-Bryan Zaragoza Martínez (born 9 September 2001) is a Spanish professional footballer who plays as a winger for La Liga club Celta de Vigo, on loan from club Bayern Munich.
+Bryan Zaragoza Martínez (born 9 September 2001) is a Spanish professional footballer who plays as a winger and attacking midfielder for club Espanyol, on loan from club Bayern Munich.
 He also plays for the Spain national team.

 Club career

 Granada

 Born in Málaga, Andalusia, Zaragoza joined Granada's youth setup in 2019, from hometown side CD Conejito de Málaga.
 On 29 May 2020, after finishing his formation, he renewed his contract until 2022, and was loaned to Segunda División B side El Ejido on 23 September.

 Upon returning in July 2021, Zaragoza was assigned to the reserves in Segunda División RFEF.
 He made his first-team debut on 30 November, coming on as a half-time substitute in a 7–0 away routing of Laguna in the season's Copa del Rey.

 On 14 January 2022, Zaragoza renewed his contract until 2024.
 He made his professional debut on 12 September, replacing Myrto Uzuni in a 4–0 Segunda División away loss against Eibar.

 Zaragoza scored his first professional goal on 18 November 2022, netting his team's third in a 4–0 home routing of Albacete.
 On 29 May of the following year, after helping the Nazaríes in their promotion to La Liga as champions, he further extended his link until 2027, being definitely promoted to the main squad.

 Zaragoza made his debut in the top tier of Spanish football on 14 August 2023, playing the last 9 minutes in a 3–1 away loss to Atlético Madrid.
 He scored his first goal in the category twelve days later, netting Granada's second in a 3–2 home win over Mallorca.

 On 8 October 2023, Zaragoza scored a brace in a 2–2 home draw against Barcelona, equaling the number of goals scored in the previous campaign (5) in just nine matches.
 During the first half of the 2023–24 campaign, he managed to be one of the top ten for most successful dribbles in the top European competitions.